My Living Doll: Cummings' departure

+Filmink argued "the concept pre-empted I Dream of Jeannie but there are key differences which sink it (it's far more mean-spirited than Jeannie, and the female lead has far less agency)".

 Opening credits

 Two versions of the opening credits were created.
 The first version had Rhoda wearing short lingerie similar to a teddy; according to an interview with Newmar included on the DVD release, this version was rejected as being too risque, so a new version with Rhoda wearing a long dress (though a little suggestive of lingerie) was filmed.
 This latter version is the one used on the versions of the episodes that were broadcast and released to DVD; however, the unofficial circulation of several episodes used the teddy version of the credits.